squidsolutions/squid-events-client-java/com.squid.events.client/readme.md

 1. consider extending the queue size; the queue size is used mostly to absorb pick of usage.
 Remember that once the queue is full, call to send() will either fail (if you enforce a timeout) or block (until there is some room in the queue).

+2. it is possible to adjust the send() method timeout setting.
+By default the timeout is 10ms.
+By setting the timeout to 0ms, the send() will fail straight if the queue is full.

-2. Consider adding more flushers; you can have multiple background threads flushing the queue in parallel.
+3. Consider adding more flushers; you can have multiple background threads flushing the queue in parallel.
 Each flusher will contact the Tracker Server independently, thus adding more network load from your application.
 A single flusher can sustain about 500 events/s.